akka/akka-management/docs/src/main/paradox/bootstrap/kubernetes.md

   publishNotReadyAddresses: true
 ```

-Note there are currently two ways to set that addressed should be published if not ready, the initial way via an annotation
+Note there are currently two ways to specify that addresses should be published if not ready, the initial way via an annotation
 `service.alpha.kubernetes.io/tolerate-unready-endpoints` and via the new officially supported way as the property `publishNotReadyAddresses`.
 Set both as depending on your DNS solution it may have not migrated from the annotation to the property.